Create A Book - It's easy using Red River Paper!

 Also Known As: plastic comb binding

-Resources: Comb binding machines can be purchased a local office supply stores.
-A quick glance at Amazon found a range of machines from $65 to $699.
+Resources: Comb-binding machines can be purchased a local office supply stores.
+A quick glance at Amazon found a selection of comb binding machines from $49 to $699.

 Have someone do it for you - Office Max, Office Depot, and FedEx Office offer in-store business centers that can bind your books for a nominal fee.

-Definition: Spiral binding is a method of securing loose printed pages using single or double loop wire or plastic that fit into round or rectangular holes in the pages.
+Definition: Spiral binding is a method of securing loose printed pages using single or double-loop wire or plastic that fits into round or rectangular holes in the pages.
 Spiral binding is often used for blank notebooks and for reports that generally have a short shelf-life.
 Spiral binding allows the publications to lay flat when opened.

-Definition: Saddle-Stitched is a method of securing loose printed pages with staples down the middle of a folded sheaf of papers.
+Definition: Saddle-stitched is a method of securing loose printed pages with staples down the middle of a folded sheaf of paper.
 Many booklets are saddled-stitched.
 Side-stitching is a similar method where the pages are stapled about 1/4" from the spine.